 Substantial Compliance - Although the OJT Program is specifically designed to increase minority and female participation on federal aid highway construction projects where underutilization exists, it is not intended to be discriminatory.
 Contractors and subcontractors may utilize a non-minority male apprentice/trainee if sufficient documented good faith efforts are taken to fill the specific training position with either minorities or females.
 The Contractor shall enroll minorities, women or economically disadvantaged individuals, where possible, and document their good faith efforts, prior to the hiring of non-minority males not identified as economically disadvantaged.
 The Contractor may suggest that a subcontractor fulfill a portion of the contract work.
 However, he/she shall determine how many, if any, of the trainees are to be trained by the subcontractor, and secure approval from MoDOT.
-Never the less, the Contractor shall retain the primary responsibility for meeting the training requirements imposed by this Special Provision.
-The Contractor shall apply the requirements of this Training Special Provision to such subcontracts.
+Never the less, the Contractor shall apply the requirements of this Training Special Provision to such subcontracts.
 Where feasible, 25% of apprentice or trainees in each craft shall be in their first year of apprenticeship training.
 The Contractor shall be aware that even if a trainee has been previously approved to work on a prior MoDOT project, that trainee may not be approved on future projects if the trainee is not in their first year of apprenticeship training.

-A good faith effort requires that the Contractor furnish evidence of his/her systematic and direct recruitment efforts through the use of public and private sources likely to yield minorities and females.
-The following, example, represents one element of good faith efforts: The Contractor must submit letters that are project specific (where is the project, how long it will last, type of pay) and targeted for the crafts utilized and must be sent to Community Based Organizations (CBOs) (two or three that are likely to refer minorities or females), and unions/apprenticeships (if union shop).
+A good faith effort requires that the Contractor furnish evidence of their systematic and direct recruitment efforts through the use of public and private sources likely to yield minorities and females.
+The following example represents one element of good faith efforts: The Contractor must submit letters that are project specific (project location, how long it will last, type of pay) and targeted for the crafts utilized and must be sent to Community Based Organizations (CBOs) (two or three that are likely to refer minorities or females), and unions/apprenticeships (if union shop).
 The letters must be forwarded prior to job startup to alert CBOs to the possibility of the Contractor needing assistance finding minorities and females.
 These letters should be ongoing and targeted when the Contractor needs assistance in locating minorities and/or females in a specific craft.
-The Contractor's letters should also address anything the Contractor has done to hire minorities and/or females as well as files including employee referrals.
-The Contractor in his or her letter must request a response and the Contractor must note the results of the Contractor's request for assistance.
+The Contractor's letters should also address anything the Contractor in his or her letter must request a response and the Contractor must note the results of the Contractor's request for assistance.
 Good faith efforts must be two-way communications with documented results.
 If a union contractor, contact the union first, then any and all other resources to include two or three CBOs.